himanshu1799/Javasscript-Module/Day 10/Day10_Notes.md

 To remove a child element from a parent element in the DOM, you can use the removeChild() method of the parent element.
 This method takes a single argument, which is the child element you want to remove.

+We have learned about JavaScript nodes.
+When we create a node, we refer to it as the root node, and the nodes that come from it are called child nodes.

+It is possible to remove a child node from its parent node using JavaScript removeChild() method.
+Therefore, The JavaScript removeChild() method is used for removing a child node from its parent node.

+There are several ways to remove a child element from the parent node.
+Let's look at them:

+Clearing innerHTML - Because this approach invokes the browser's HTML parser, it may not be suitable for high-performance applications.
+Looping to remove every lastChild - If it's faster to check for firstChild than lastChild, the loop continues to check for the firstChild.

 Here is an example of how to remove a p element from a div element:

 ```js